ZeGmX/ZeGmX.github.io/content/_index.md

       title: Contact
       subtitle:
       text: |-
+        If you have any questions about my research or if you would like to collaborate, feel free to contact me!
       # Contact (add or remove contact options as necessary)
       email: lendy.mulot [at] irisa.fr
       phone: +33 (0)7 84 09 04 96